-When an alcohol addict is ready to get help, he or she usually has three options from which to choose: family and friends only, free services from the NHS, and private rehab treatment from a dedicated rehab centre.
+When you are ready to get help, there are usually three options from which to choose: family and friends only, free services from the NHS or private rehab treatment from a dedicated rehab centre.
 We believe the third option is the best if at all possible.

-Above and beyond who provides the help, there are different types of services available to alcoholics:
+Above and beyond who provides the help, there are different types of services available:

-Now that you are familiar with the types of help available, what is the next step?
-It is to contact us or another similar organisation.
+Now that you are familiar with the types of help available, the next step is to contact us or another similar organisation.

-Private Rehab Helper is in the business of helping alcohol abusers break their addictions and regain control of their lives.
+Private Rehab Guide is in the business of helping those with any alcoholism break their addictions and regain control of their lives.
 All you need do to get us working on your behalf is to contact us at your earliest convenience.
 Through our initial, over-the-phone consultation, we will help you decide your best course of action.

-If you have neither private health insurance nor any other way to pay for private rehab, your next best option would be to take advantage of the free day programs offered by the NHS.
-While these programs may be limited in what they can offer, they will be effective for the addict who truly wants to quit.
+If you have neither private health insurance nor any other way to pay for private rehab, your next best option would be to take advantage of the free day programmes offered by the NHS.
+While these programmes may be limited in what they can offer, they will introduce you to others going through a similar situation and basic coping techniques.

-Finding help for alcohol addiction is as easy as calling us at Private Rehab Helper.
+Finding help for alcohol addiction is as easy as calling us at Private Rehab Guide.
 We are here to assist you if you are ready to make a change.
 Make that change today.